Keyfactor/aws-secretsmanager-orchestrator/README.md

 For each format there is a corresponding certificate store type ([AWSSMPEM](#AWSSMPEM), [AWSSMPFX](#AWSSMPFX), [AWSSMJKS](#AWSSMJKS)).

-The AWS Secrets Manager   Integration Universal Orchestrator extension implements 3 Certificate Store Types.
+The AWS Secrets Manager Universal Orchestrator extension implements 3 Certificate Store Types.
 Depending on your use case, you may elect to use one, or all of these Certificate Store Types.
 Descriptions of each are provided below.

 - [AwsSecretsManager PEM](#AWSSMPEM)